Five fascinating facts about the monarch super generation that we are seeing right now

 Monarch butterflies spend the winter in the Sierra Madre mountains in Mexico and the summer in parts of the northern United States and southern Canada.
 The super monarchs complete the entire journey from the breeding grounds in the north to Mexico – a distance of up to 3,000 miles, according to the U.S. Fish and Wildlife Service.

-Monarchs only fly during the day, stopping off each night to rest, according to the U.S. Fish and Wildlife Service.
+Monarchs only fly during the day, stopping off each night to rest, the Fish and Wildlife Service reports.
 They typically choose pine, fir and cedar trees for roosting, with dozens or even hundreds of the butterflies gathering close together for the night.
 In many cases, the super monarchs choose the same trees year after year, even though they are only distant relatives of the monarchs from the previous migration.

-The super generation of monarchs travels thousands of miles south across North America, but the timing is the same each year.
+The super generation of monarchs travels thousands of miles south across North America, and their timing is the same each year.
 So how do they know when to start their journey?

 When the days start to get shorter and temperatures begin to cool, it signals to the monarchs that it is time to start migrating south.
 Not coincidentally, this is also when food sources for the monarchs — milkweed and other plants with nectar — become less abundant.